glassonion1/logz/README.md

 This is for Google Cloud Logging (formerly known as Stackdriver Logging).
 The logz supports to App Engine and Cloud Run and GKE.

+Use [this](https://github.com/glassonion1/logz/tree/main/go111) if your project is App Engine 1st generation.

 ## Install
 ```
 $ go get github.com/glassonion1/logz